 A wise man scales the city of the mighty, And brings down the trusted stronghold (v.
 22).

 Strong and powerful men put their trust in their strength, thinking nothing can bring them down.
-But a wise man, one who fears the Lord, will persevere not on the basis of his own strength or wisdom, but because he seeks to love, honor, and please God, who will fight the battle for him.
+But a wise man, one who fears the Lord, will persevere not based on his own strength or wisdom, but because he seeks to love, honor, and please God, who will fight the battle for him.

 We can see this beautifully illustrated in the book of Ezra as God gave the people favor with the King and protected them on the dangerous journey back to Jerusalem.